 But it is worth noting that most banks will start charging you fees on a current account when you stop being a student.
 If you are not careful those fees could easly come to over €100 a year.
 See more details of Bank Charges in Ireland here and how to avoid them.

 N26 was launched in Germany in January 2015 and has been available to Irish residents since December 2015.
-N26 say they have over 850,000 customers across the EU.
-(Not yet available in the UK though)
+N26 have over 1 million customers across the EU.
+(Soon available in the UK too.)

 N26 has had a full European banking licence since 2016 – so any funds you have with it are covered by the German Bank guarantee (up to €100,000) .
 With N26 you get a bank account number (IBAN) – in the same way as any mainstream bank – so you can get your grant etc paid in.
 You can also set up Direct Debits .
 Being branchless, N26 does not deal with cash or cheques.